bahadurCorvit/React/README.md

 # React Course Materials

-This repository contains all the materials, code examples, and projects covered in my **React course**.
+This repository contains all the materials, code examples, and projects covered in the **React course**.
 It serves as a structured resource for learning and mastering **React.js** from basics to advanced concepts.

 ## 📌 What's Inside?
 - ✅ **React Basics** (JSX, Components, Props, State)